-This Arts Education & Outreach program joins Center Dance Ensemble and the Herberger Theater Center to bring performing artists into low-income Head Start and preschool classrooms for a seven-week residency.
-The goal is to enhance the educational advancement of children and train parents and teachers in the use of performing arts as a teaching tool.
-The program culminates in an arts field trip to the Herberger Theater with approximately 800 children participating on stage in movement activities, ballet and participatory music session.
+Wolf Trap is an innovative, proven “arts with education” program created to enhance the educational advancement of children and to train parents and teachers in the use of performing arts as a teaching tool.
+The way we engage children in the first years of their lives has a profound impact on future learning and success.
+The program culminates in an arts field trip to the Herberger Theater with the children participating on stage in movement activities, ballet and participatory music session.

 To support this program or for more information, contact Laurene Austin, 602-254-7399 x105 or email.

 THANK YOU TO OUR 2020 SPONSORS